jasongaylord/JasonGaylord.com/_posts/2020/11/2020-11-02-using-hostman-cloud-hosting.md

 {% include github-generate.html bitly="jasong.us/3oHblpk" repo="jasongaylord/hostman" %}

 {% include warning-notice.html %}
 At the time of this post, you may need to first give access to your specific repository.
 However, the app may fail to load it properly, especially if it's truly a static app.
 So, go back to Create the resource as a generic repository and submit your URL.
 In my case, it's https://github.com/jasongaylord/hostman.
+Also note that if you are using a public repository, your site will not auto-deploy on update.
+That is the correct behavior.
+However, it will auto-deploy from a private repository.
 {% include end-notice.html %}

 When you attempt to choose a project, choose the appropriate project from the list: